harshit-paneri/lets-chat/README.md

-### Build a simple quizzing app similar to menti meter

-## Features

-- Admin should be allowed to add questions (MCQ, single answer)
-- Admin should be allowed to move to the next questions
+# Real time chat

+#### Build a simple chat application using raw web sockets in Node.js that supports the following features -

-- Admin should be allowed to show the leaderboard to everyone
+- Allow an admin to create a new chat session/room.
+Admin should be allowed to set the following properties on the room -
+- Name
+- start_time
+- is_open
+- cool_down_time
-- Users should be allowed to answer the questions
+- Allow users to join the room and send messages
-- Users just need to poll the server for the next question, no need for it to be realtime
+- Allow users to upvote chat messages.
+- If chat messages reach more than 3 upvotes, move them over to a separate section.
+- If chat messages reach more than 10 upvotes, alert the admin to answer.